ddgiovinazzo/brew_collective/README.md

 User can create and manage their own personal account.
 A demo user is also provided for ease of access.

 ### Beer Creation and Viewing
 This allows a user to add new beers and see an index of beers created by all users.
+If the brewery is chosen from the select dropdown, then the matching id is assigned to the beer's brewery_id.
+If the add beer option is selected on the dropdown, an input is rendered and state is updated via onchange.
+Then when the form is submitted, the new brewery is created first.
+The id of the newly created brewery is then assigned to create the new beer.

 ```javascript
    handleSubmit(e) {